BIO and REVIEWS

 AZ Music Scene

 “...a very good player of standards and originals...deserving wider recognition."

 All Music Guide

-"Cooper never missed a note, and never mind he plays traditional two-mallet style, the man is as smooth on the vibraphone as a baby's hand in the breeze."
+"Cooper never missed a note, the man is as smooth on the vibraphone as a baby's hand in the breeze."

 Burlington (IA) Hawkeye